Christ-Mind-Teachings/cmi-acol/_course/chap23.md

 form after the fact.
 The belief fosters the form and the form is then meant to foster the belief.

+23.9 What you long for is re-union.
+Yet reunion too is relationship, because union is relationship.
+Imagine a crowd of people in a small room.
+This is not relationship.
+When you are tempted to think of relationship having to do with physical proximity, think of this example.
+Now imagine communities of faith.
+Around the world, people are united in belief, and not only in religious beliefs.
+Ideology, politics, profession unite people.
+“Parties” and “associations” are formed to foster the idea of unity through shared belief.
+They are not necessary, as is seen by the reality that they only form after the fact.
+The belief fosters the form and the form is then meant to foster the belief.

 23.10 This is true of the body as well.
 Think of the way in which the word *body* is used and this will be clear.
 The *body* politic.
 A *body* of knowledge.
 Belief fostered the form and the form was meant to foster the